Pages

 Planned as Synesthetic Recordings SYRE 009

-The vinyl story for the Reputation is largely about what didn't happen.
+The vinyl story for The Reputation is largely about what didn't happen.
 This single was planned as a 2004 Norwegian release, and was supposed to have contained demo versions of three songs from the first Rep album.
 The single never came to fruition.
 I have confirmed that there was never even a test pressing made.
-What you see above was going to be the artwork, though.
+The band released at least one of the demos digitally (I think it was on MySpace).
+The image you see above was intended to be the sleeve artwork.

 All Elizabeth Elmore Releases